fboerncke/alexa-apl-document-link/README.md

     ask init --hosted-skill-id <some-hosted-skill-id>

-It works: luckily you will find JSON artifacts for both your APL and APLA templates within the folder "**skill-package**".
+It works: luckily you will find JSON artifacts for both your APL and APLA templates within the folder "**skill-package/response**".
 I cloned the **complete folder structure** to this github project so you can explore the result yourself.

-You will see that after a fresh clone the JSON files turn out to be long unformatted one liners.
+You will see that after a fresh clone the JSON files for APL/APLA turn out to be long unformatted one liners.

 But after reformating them with a pretty printer I had no problems to proceed working on them.
 In fact you can work on these artifacts using Visual Studio Code or your preferred editor and after deploying them using a "**git push**" this will make your changes visible to your skill code.